Cash: A Popular Gift

 - Jordan is in the 35% tax bracket and a 15% capital gains tax bracket and would like to make a $10,000 gift to Bellevue Foundation.

 - Jordan gives appreciated securities with a cost basis of $2,000 instead of cash.
 Bellevue Foundation sells the securities, pays no capital gains tax and receives $10,000, less expenses, from the sale.

 - Jordan receives a charitable income tax deduction in the amount of $10,000 and pays no capital gains taxes on the sale of the securities, saving $1,200.
 The cost of the gift net of all tax savings has been reduced to $5,300 ($10,000 - $3,500 - $1,200), a savings of $1,200 over cash.

-Planning Tip: If you have owned a security for more than a year, it has increased in value, and you think it may be worth more in the future, it may be best to give the stock and at the same time repurchase the same number of shares with the cash you otherwise would have used to make the gift.
+Planning Tip: If you have owned a security for more than a year, it has increased in value, and you think it may be worth more in the future, it may be best to give the stock and simultaneously repurchase the same number of shares with the cash you otherwise would have used to make the gift.
 This will increase the basis in your stock to 100% of its current value and save you capital gains taxes in the future should you sell the stock.
-This may also make it possible to benefit from a loss deduction should the stock decline in value before it is sold.
+This may also make it possible to benefit from a deductible loss should the stock decline in value before it is sold.

 If you have stock or other investment property that is worth less than it cost, you will normally save more in taxes by selling that property and giving the proceeds.
-You may then be able to claim a capital loss on your tax return.
-You can also deduct the cash proceeds you give as a charitable gift.
+You may then be able to claim a capital loss on your tax return and also deduct the cash proceeds you give as a charitable gift.
 The result can be to enjoy tax deductions that actually total more than the current value of the asset while making a meaningful gift.